SEO-AIO/Microsoft-Account-Generator/README.md

 # Errors
 If PotatoGen closes randomly try to open it from cmd so you can read the error.

 Your AntiVirus may scan and damage the Chrome Driver.
-If this happens delete the Chrome Driver and create an exception in the AntiVirus settings, then restart PotatoGen.
+If this happens delete the Chrome Driver and create an exception in the AntiVirus settings then restart PotatoGen.

 # Accounts
 Once you see this message "Successfully generated a new Microsoft account!" you can close the Chrome Driver and PotatoGen.
 (The account info will be stored in "accounts.txt")